 The BOB region encompasses lower to middle-income countries characterized by multiple fishing points and diverse fisheries (FAO, 2021).
-Approximately 44% of the BOB Large Marine Ecosystem area is covered within the EEZ of four countries in the Bay of Bengal (Fig. 3).
-Within this region, a substantial number of fishing vessels operate, reflecting the significance of fisheries as a livelihood activity.
-The focus is on increasing production to meet the demands of the population.
+Approximately 44% of the BOB Large Marine Ecosystem area is encompass the EEZ of four countries in the Bay of Bengal (Fig. 3).
+Within this region, a substantial number of fishing vessels operate, reflecting the significance of fisheries as a major livelihood activity.
+The focus is on increasing production to meet the growing demands of the population.
 The fisheries sector in the BOB region operates within a framework of co-existing formal and informal governance mechanisms, although there is a recognized inadequacy in bridging the gap between these two systems.
 According to the FAO Fisheries & Aquaculture Yearbook 2019, the BOB region alone accounts for over 1 million fishing vessels out of the global total of approximately 2.6 million, underscoring its substantial presence in the worldwide fishing industry.
-Further, the region is characterised by predominant presence of small-scale fisheries (SSF) susceptible to the impacts of climate change, including rising sea levels, changing ocean temperatures, and extreme weather events.
-These factors can significantly influence fish migration patterns and the availability of certain species that poses challenges to the SSF.
-Additionally cyclones can cause damageto fishing fleets and communities, as evidenced by events such as cyclone Nargis in 2008.
+Further, the region is characterised by the predominant presence of small-scale fisheries (SSF) susceptible to the impacts of climate change, including rising sea levels, changing ocean temperatures, and extreme weather events.
+These factors can significantly influence fish migration patterns and the availability of certain species that pose challenges to the SSF.
+Additionally, cyclones can cause damages to fishing fleets and communities, as evidenced by events such as the cyclone Nargis in 2008.

-Figure 3: EEZ of BOBP Member Countries
+Figure 3: EEZs of BOBP member countries